ed-schwarz/BEING/README.md

 ## Usage

-An example of the usage can be found in run_gui.py
+An example of the usage can be found in run_gui.py for the gui.

 ### Sensors usage